LukeZGD/Legacy-iOS-Kit/README.md

 # iOS-OTA-Downgrader

 - **Downgrade/restore and jailbreak supported iOS devices to signed OTA firmwares**
-- **Linux, macOS, and Windows** are supported
+- **Linux and macOS** are supported
 - **Read the ["How to Use" wiki page](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/How-to-Use) for a step-by-step tutorial**
 - **Read the ["Troubleshooting" wiki page](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/Troubleshooting) for tips, frequent questions, and troubleshooting**

 ## Other features
 - iOS 6.1.3 and 8.4.1 downgrades have the option to **jailbreak** the install
     - For iOS 10.3.3, use [TotallyNotSpyware](https://totally-not.spyware.lol) or [sockH3lix](https://github.com/SongXiaoXi/sockH3lix) to jailbreak
-- This script can also restore your device to other iOS versions that you have SHSH blobs for
+- This script can also restore your device to other iOS versions that you have SHSH blobs for (32-bit devices only)
-    - 32-bit devices only.
-This feature is also not supported on Windows
-- This script can also be used to just enter kDFU mode for all supported 32-bit devices
+- This script can also be used to just enter kDFU mode (32-bit devices only)

 ## Supported devices
 - [Identify your device here](https://ipsw.me/device-finder)